 December 1, 2025 • 6:06 p.m.
 CST

-Join churches and houses of worship around the world in tolling bells or engaging in other symbolic acts to mark the 70th anniversary of Mrs. Rosa L. Parks’ courageous action at the exact moment of her arrest.
+Join carillonneurs and bell tollers in churches and other houses of worship, on college campuses, and elsewhere around the world in tolling bells or engaging in other symbolic acts to mark the 70th anniversary of Mrs. Rosa L. Parks’ courageous action at the exact moment of her arrest.

 December 5, 2025 • 7:00 p.m.
 CST

-Join us in celebrating the men and women who organized, led, and sustained the Civil Rights Movement from 1955-1968.
+Join us in celebrating the men and women who organized, led, and sustained the Civil Rights Movement since 1955.
 This private, by-invitation-only reunion will include time for reconnection and remembrance, as well as an opportunity to record family stories and firsthand memories from that era so they’re never lost.

 December 6, 2025 • 8:00 a.m.
 CST